 Band chief Harris was worried that the drummer, who he had also played with in their previous band Smiler, wasn’t cut out for the job.
 “I had some sleepless nights over it,” Harris later admitted, having felt close to the drummer both personally and musically.

 Sampson was a signatory to Maiden’s first record deal with EMI, but he was soon out of the band and had to see his friends rise to fame and fortune without him.
 “We just couldn’t take any chances, at that time,” says Harris.
 The big tours that Maiden had coming up in 1980 demanded a completely reliable drummer, one who wouldn’t be worn out by the pressure or the lifestyle.
 Sampson was bitterly disappointed, but would later say that he understood Harris’ point of view.
 He ultimately conceded that, “The truth is – I don’t think I could have handled it.”

 Doug Sampson was let go from Iron Maiden just before Christmas 1979, playing his last show with them on 22 December in Oldham.
-He was a fair drummer, and a good friend of Harris, but not as solid as his replacement Clive Burr.
+He was a fair drummer, and a good friend of Harris, but not as solid a performer as his replacement: Clive Burr.

 Harris probably did well to replace him.

 DENNIS STRATTON (1979-1980)

-He was in the band for just one year, but is forever ingrained in Maiden’s history because he played on the debut record.
+He was in the band for just one year, but is forever ingrained in Iron Maiden’s history because he played on the first record.
 Maiden’s search for a second guitarist to complement Dave Murray led them to the slightly older and more experienced Dennis Stratton.

 A similar situation arose when Maiden later recorded their single Women In Uniform.
 Stratton and Burr added vocal overdubs to the mix when Harris wasn’t around, and the band chief turned red when he heard it.
 Harris admitted later that, “I just went fucking nuts!
 I had to walk out, I was that pissed off.”
 The person most in danger of receiving a fist in the face was producer Tony Platt, but Harris also started to seriously question Stratton’s place in the band.